Unified Payments Interface: UPI 2.0

 From 8 June 2022, RBI allowed linking RuPay credit cards with UPI.
 Customers can now make credit card payments using UPI, in the absence of a physical card.
 NPCI developed a real-time feature that will reduce the 24-hour time period taken by banks to unblock funds over time-out or transaction declines to 30 seconds.
 The service was officially launched on 20 September 2022.
 On 7 December 2022, RBI announced that UPI will upgrade from single-block-single to single-block-multiple debit for recurring transactions and investments in securities.
 This feature is expected to help users block funds for specific purposes and release them when needed.

 RBI on 6 April 2023 proposed allowing credit on UPI through pre-approved bank lines which would help customers reduce their dependence on credit cards.
 On its point-of-sale devices, Razorpay introduced a quick refund feature for UPI in 2024.
 Compared to the industry average of five to six business days, the reimbursement will be initiated within 2 minutes.

 After introducing the first card-less UPI automated teller machine (ATM), Hitachi Payment Services is now working on creating a UPI-based cash recycler machine (CRM).
-It will operate on UPI ATMs' opposite principle.
-The Reserve Bank of India and the National Payments Corporation of India are collaborating with the company to explore the feasibility of permitting deposits based on UPI.
+It will operate on the opposite principle to UPI ATMs'.
+The RBI and the NPCI are collaborating with the company to explore the feasibility of permitting deposits based on UPI.
 On August 29, 2024, during the Global Fintech Fest, RBI Deputy Governor T Rabi Sankar introduced the UPI Interoperable Cash Deposit (UPI-ICD) feature for cash recycler machine.

 In October 2024, the transactions using RuPay credit cards via UPI apps have doubled in the first seven months of FY25.
 It reached ₹63,825.80 crore—up from ₹33,439.24 crore in during the same period last fiscal.

 International mobile numbers of ICICI Bank's non-resident Indian clients can be used to make UPI payments in India.
 In ten nations—the United States, United Kingdom, United Arab Emirates, Canada, Singapore, Australia, Hong Kong, Oman, Qatar, and Saudi Arabia—the bank provides this service.